Eustaquio122/rust-tetris/README.md

 # Playing Instructions

-Use the arrows to play (Up to rotate).
+Use the arrows to play (Up to rotate), and spacebar to drop tetrominos.
 When the game ends, you can restart it by pressing 'r'.

 # License